 Is there a cure for hepatitis B?

-There are many approved therapies for hepatitis B. First-line therapies in the U.S. and globally are entecavir and tenofovir, both antivirals.
+There is no cure or medication that totally eliminates the virus or makes HBsAg negative, but there is hope.
+There are approved therapies for hepatitis B and many in development.
+First-line therapies in the U.S. and globally are entecavir, tenofovir (TDF) and tenofovir (TAF), which are antivirals.
 Sometimes, pegylated interferon is used.
 These drugs control and manage the virus and reduce potential liver damage.
-In rare cases, they may even get rid of the virus completely.
+The virus is suppressed, liver enzymes and liver function tests may normalize and the liver is better able to heal.
+In rare cases, they may even get rid of the virus (HBsAg negative).

 You might be interested in the recent Commentary on the Cure by Dr. Timothy Block, president of the Hepatitis B Foundation; Dr. Chari Cohen, our senior vice president; and Maureen Kamischke, the Foundation's patient engagement and consult specialist.